FBorowiec/dotfiles/README.md

 * `floaterm` - Use (neo)vim terminal in the floating/popup window.
 * `goyo` - Distraction-free writing in Vim.
 * `gruvboxmaterial` - Gruvbox Material is a modified version of Gruvbox, the contrast is adjusted to be softer in order to protect developers' eyes.
+* `nerdtree` - The NERDTree is a file system explorer for the Vim editor.
+Using this plugin, users can visually browse complex directory hierarchies, quickly open files for reading or editing, and perform basic file system operations.
 * `onedark` - A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals, based on FlatColor, with colors inspired by the excellent One Dark syntax theme for the Atom text editor.
 * `quickscope` - An always-on highlight for a unique character in every word on a line to help you use f, F and family.
 This plugin should help you get to any word on a line in two or three keystrokes with Vim's built-in f`char` (which moves your cursor to `char`).
 * `vim-airline` - Lean & mean status/tabline for vim that's light as air.